gamesbook/pyprototypr/docs/basic_concepts.md

 You will then use Python to "run" the script.
-Python will take the file you have written, and step through it, line by line, from top to bottom, to finally create an output PDF file that will show the outcome of this process - hopefully with your desired design!
+Python will take the file you have written, and step through it, line by line, from top to bottom, to finally create an output PDF file (r, optionally, PNG image) that will show the outcome of this process - hopefully with your desired design!

 If you want to make changes to the design, then you add to, delete, or change the instructions in your script and then use Python to process it again to create an